Belize Food Guide

 Rum Punch

-A popular Caribbean cocktail made with rum, fruit juices, and spices.
+A Caribbean cocktail of rum, fruit juices, and a little spice.

 Soft Beverages